DarthFubuMVC/fubumvc/docs/source/topics/viewengines/razor/usingrazor.rst

 the tooling does for now.

 Your web.config must be similar to the below sample.
-Important sections are the compilation section under system.web and the system.web.webPages.razor section.
+Important sections are the sectionGroup section under configSections, the compilation section under system.web and the system.web.webPages.razor section.

 Lastly, you may need to close and reopen Visual Studio.